timmo-nhn/XcaDocumentSource.Docs/pjd.xcadocumentsource.md

 ### ExternalIdentifierType (`<ExternalIdentifier>`)

 Externalidentifiers are identifiers which exist outside the boundaries of the submitted SOAP-XML.
-These identifiers, such as patient IDs or document unique IDs are considered to be real-world identifiers that have global meaning external to the document Registry or other transaction.
+These identifiers, such as patient IDs or document unique IDs are considered to be real-world identifiers that have global meaning external to the Document Registry or other transaction.

 | Property  | Description |
 |---|---|